dimmyvi/tigress/draft-art-tigress.md

 ## Provisioning Information Structure

-The Provisioning Information is the data transfered via the Relay Server between the Initiator Device and Recipient Device.
-Each use case defines its own specalized Provisioning Information format, but all formats must at least adhear to the following structure.
+The Provisioning Information is the data transferred via the Relay Server between the Initiator Device and Recipient Device.
+Each use case defines its own specialized Provisioning Information format, but all formats must at least adhere to the following structure.
 Formats are free to define new top level keys, so clients shouldn't be surprised if a message of an unexpected format has specialized top level keys.

 | Key           | Type       | Required | Description
 | ------        | ---        | ---      | ---